Back

 A Vertical Mental Model

-When it launched, Instagram forced everybody to crop their photos into square format (you know, like a box 😆).
+When it launched, Instagram forced everybody to crop their photos into square format (you know, like a box).

 Only years later, Instagram introduced portrait and landscape orientations, but still only up to a format they decided.
 And now, it makes more sense to post vertical shots to maximise the space available for your photos.

-Then with Stories, Snapchat and subsequently Instagram managed to make vertical videos “a thing”.
+Then, with Stories, Snapchat and subsequently Instagram managed to make vertical videos “a thing”.

 They're so much into the vertical orientation that, to this day, Instagram still hasn't released an app for tablets.
 Because these are mostly held horizontally.

-This has now shaped how people take photos so much that you may find yourself shooting in vertical mode without even thinking.
+This has now shaped how people take photos so much that you may find yourself shooting in vertical (portrait) mode without even thinking.
 Only because you expect to publish your photo on Instagram if it comes out any good.

 It's a mental model that has become second nature to some.
 Hence why I now call this “the Instagram box”.